 What is a toddler learning tower?

-A toddler learning tower (aka a kitchen helper, Montessori tower, a learning tower, or a toddler tower) is basically a step stool with four sides and a railing.
+A toddler learning tower (a.k.a a kitchen helper tower, Montessori tower, a learning tower, or a toddler tower) is basically a step stool with four sides and a railing.

-The four sides are there to help prevent your toddler from falling and the height allows your little one to be up at the counter, or a higher surface, with you.
+The four sides are there to help prevent your toddler from falling.
+While the height allows your little one to be up at the counter, or a higher surface, with you.